Simple Hummus Without Tahini

 Author Amanda Finks

-Still want tahini in your hummus?
-No problem.
-Just add 2 tablespoons of tahini to the food processor with the rest of the ingredients and process until smooth.
+Still want tahini in your hummus? ย No problem. ย Just add 2 tablespoons of tahini to the food processor with the rest of the ingredients and process until smooth.

 Simple Hummus Without Tahini in a white bowl with crackers on the side